nimbly/Syndicate/README.md

 ### Consume Attribute

-The `#[Consume]` attribute allows you to add routing criteria/filters to your handlers.
+The `Nimbly\Syndicate\Router\Consume` attribute allows you to add routing criteria/filters to your handlers.
 The criteria supported are:

 * `topic` The topic name or an array of names.
 * `payload` An array of key/value pair of JSON Path statements to a string or array of strings to match.